asonwabekhumalo/Student-Performance-Analysis/README.md

 <li>The following preprocessing steps were performed:
 <li>Checked for missing values
 <li>Checked for duplicate records
+<li>Add a column student_id uniquely identify each student for for the spaghetti plot
 <li>Removed the student_id identifier
 <li>Encoded categorical variables
 <li>Prepared the features and target variable